Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 For me, confidence is having enough tools in that belt to know that,

-you know, I'm not ever going to kill the doubt, but what I can do is say, all right, here's the one, here's the tool I need to get through this bad moment because I've been through it before.
+you know, I'm not ever going to kill the doubt.
+But what I can do is say, all right, here's the one, here's the tool I need to get through this bad moment because I've been through it before.

 That's where confidence is coming from.

 What is the best psychological or emotional tool that you've used when you experience the most fear or self-doubt?
+What do you use to at least get through it?

-As an overthinker and as somebody who feels like I need to overcomplicate things as a baseline in order to, for it to feel like meaningful,
+As an overthinker and as somebody who feels like I need to overcomplicate things as a baseline in order for it to feel like meaningful,

 the greatest lesson that I've had to learn is the power of simplicity and the power of back to basics.

-because I never thought that I was just enough.
+Because I never thought that I was just enough.

-So I had to stack things on top of me in order to feel like I was lifting enough to be impressive to somebody because just me, just my singing just was like, why?
+So I had to stack things on top of me in order to feel like I was lifting enough to be impressive to somebody, because just me, just my singing, just was like, why?

-And so for me, getting through stage fright, getting through nerves,
+And so for me, getting through stage fright, getting through nerves, being thrown on stage, which can still happen after thousands of performances.

-being thrown on stage, which can still happen after thousands of performances, you can have an audience that you think is going to be amazing and all of a sudden they're just weird or drunk or somebody's yelling something in the front.
+You can have an audience that you think is going to be amazing and all of a sudden they're just weird or drunk or somebody's yelling something in the front.

-Things can still throw you no matter how many times you've been out there or all of a sudden you like, you thought you were sounding great in the dressing room and then out of nowhere, like you're like, ooh, I got a frog in my throat.
+Or, or all of a sudden, you like, you thought you were sounding great in the dressing room, and then out of nowhere, like you're like, ooh, I got a frog in my throat.
+What's this about?
+Um, you know,

-the ability inside yourself without anybody else knowing you're doing this to take it back to basics, to a simple checklist that involves like, As an example, I might be thinking about, I'm at Madison Square Garden and I got 18, 20 songs to sing and it's sold out.
+the ability inside yourself without anybody else knowing you're doing this to take it back to basics, to a simple checklist that involves like, as an example, I might be thinking about I'm at Madison Square Garden and I got 18, 20 songs to sing and it's sold out.

-And this is the, and I've got all my friends here and my labels here.
+And this is the, and I've got all my friends here, and my labels here.

 And there's like, there's the 32,000-foot view that when you're really coasting out there, you can allow yourself to take it to the complexity of like, all that.

 I'm going to be at a 10 and I'm going to be singing the high note.
+And I also know that this person I'm a fan of is in the audience.

 I'm going to find them.
+Where are they?

 And you're just like, you're, you're allowing yourself to get large with it.